 The student must have completed a Master of Divinity degree or its equivalent from an accredited seminary or divinity school with a minimum GPA of 3.0.
-The Th.M. assumes exegetical competence in Greek and Hebrew.
-A student who has not completed the prerequisite language courses may complete them during work toward the degree.
+The Th.M. assumes exegetical competence in Biblical Greek and Hebrew; however, a student who has not completed the prerequisite language courses may complete them during work toward the degree.